Why Is My Garage Door So Loud? How to Fix a Noisy Garage Door

 If you notice that your door rollers are routinely slipping off the tracks, or that your door is sitting unevenly when raised, you could have an alignment issue.
 Loosening your ceiling brackets and using a mallet to gently tap your tracks back into line is an easy DIY fix.

 Further rattling during operation could be an indicator of loose hardware.
 Check your hinges, springs and rollers and tighten all screws to ensure that panels don’t come loose from the tracks or from the rest of the door.
+If it is just one panel that seems to be causing the problem you may want to consider replacing a single panel on your door.

 When to Call a Professional Garage Door Technician